joegrover/lumunix.github.io/_pages/about.md

 Lets start with the technical, this site is built using the static site generator [Jekyll](https://jekyllrb.com/) and is hosted using [Github Pages](https://pages.github.com/).
 Handling the dynamic site functionality is the popular [Staticman](https://staticman.net/).

 You might be wondering why I chose to make this site such an odd color?
-Why I'm using pictures of a drawn characterization of a fennec with circuit trace markings
+Why I'm using pictures of a drawn characterization of a fennec with circuit trace markings?
+Well truth be told I was tired of so many blogs and professional sites being too "Suit and tie".
+I like to develop things, and I find it fun so why not have a site where I show a piece of me and showcase my hobbies and a little about myself.